The right delivery software helps local grocery stores run profitable deliveries. We compare six top options on features, pricing, and fit.

 1. Order upload

-Manual entry is a time sink.
-Look for software that allows you to upload a spreadsheet, or import orders directly from your point of sale (POS) software or order management system.
+Manual entry is a hassle.
+Look for software that allows you to upload a spreadsheet, or use an API to automate order import from your point of sale (POS) software, online checkout, or order management system.
 This feature streamlines the order processing workflow, saving you time and reducing the risk of human error.

 2. Route optimization